genesiscommunitysuccess/custom-elements-lsp/README.md

 # Custom Elements LSP Plugin

+>> This is a pre-release version of the plugin, not ready for full use.

 <!-- Add an intro to the LSP stuff in FUI-1186 -->

 ## Plugin Setup and Usage